Discrete Diffusion Modeling by Estimating the Ratios of the Data Distribution: Simulating Reverse Diffusion with Concrete Scores

 \section{Simulating Reverse Diffusion with Concrete Scores}

-Given our scores $s_\theta$, we now derive various strategies for simulating the (factorized) reverse diffusion process $\vec{x}_t = x_t^1 x_t^2 \dots x_t^d \sim p_t$.
+Given our scores $s_\theta$, we now derive various strategies for simulating a path $\vec{x}_t = x_t^1 x_t^2 \dots x_t^d \sim p_t$ of the reverse diffusion process.
 Notably, the additional information that we gain from $s_\theta$ being an approximate ratio of $p_t$ can be used to enhance the sampling process.